bxparks/AceButton/README.md

 somewhat faster than 5 ms. Given a choice, it is probably better to use the `EventHandler` to set some flags or variables and return quickly, then do additional processing from the `loop()` method.

+Sometimes it is too convenient or unavoidable to perform a long-running operation inside the event handler (e.g. making an HTTP).
+This is fine, I have done this occasionally.
+Just be aware that the button scanning operation will not work during that long-running operation.

 Speaking of threads, the API of the AceButton Library was designed to work in a multi-threaded environment, if that situation were to occur in the Arduino